bmitchell21/100DaysofCloud/Journey/001/Readme.md

 ## Try yourself

-I don't have a detailed tutorial for this specific step as my code will be display.
+I don't have a detailed tutorial for this specific step as my code will be on display.
 View this [https://docs.kommunicate.io/docs/web-installation](Kommunicate) installation tutorial for first steps.
 I used ReactJS :)

 ## ☁️ Cloud Outcome